williamngan/pts/demo/more/tfjs_posenet/README.md

 # Visualizing Pose with Pts and tensorflow.js

-Demos of using [Pts](https://ptsjs.org) to draw poses estimated by [tensorflow.js](https://js.tensorflow.org/)'s [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5).
+Demos using [Pts](https://ptsjs.org) to draw poses estimated by [tensorflow.js](https://js.tensorflow.org/)'s [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5).
 It includes a `BodyPose` class which helps you manage and visualize the key points.
 This is still very much in a hacky prototype form, so please enjoy the ride :)

 ### Demos